 There are several stores in the Sherbrooke area (10-15 minute drive by car), where you can buy bedding/linens (Walmart, Linen Chest, Hudson’s Bay, Giant Tiger and more!).

-Each student in residence is assigned a mail box and can receive letters and packages via the porter’s office.
+Each student in residence is entitled to a mail box and can receive letters and packages via the porter’s office.
 Use this address when ordering things online or share with your family:

 2600 College Street, mailbox #/building + room #

 Yes, students are allowed to park their cars on campus.
 Head over to the security office located beside Dewhurst Dining Hall to pay and pick up your parking permit.
 Student parking is located in P2 behind Paterson and the Sports Centre.
 Please review parking signs around campus to avoid getting a parking ticket.